what was I thinking?

 the winter garden

 The winter garden in our subtropical climate is usually more productive than the summer image-4.png (500×367)garden.
 To my eye, the winter garden is more beautiful than the summer garden.
 Plants last longer and the garden beds have a more ‘architectural’ quality.
-The brassicas, the fennel, the spring onions, the leeks and various varieties of lettuce contribute to a garden that is full of diversity, but also has a sense of completeness, as if everything belongs together.
-In the winter garden brassicas are king…
+The brassicas, the fennel, the spring onions, the leeks and various varieties of lettuce contribute to a garden that is full of diversity, but also has a sense of complete-ness, as if everything belongs together.

 biennale postscript: conversations with an architect